matomo-org/developer-documentation/docs/Hooks.md

 #### ViewDataTable.getDefaultType
-_Defined in [Piwik/ViewDataTable/Factory](https://github.com/piwik/piwik/blob/master/core/ViewDataTable/Factory.php) in line [157](https://github.com/piwik/piwik/blob/master/core/ViewDataTable/Factory.php#L157)_
+_Defined in [Piwik/ViewDataTable/Factory](https://github.com/piwik/piwik/blob/master/core/ViewDataTable/Factory.php) in line [156](https://github.com/piwik/piwik/blob/master/core/ViewDataTable/Factory.php#L156)_

-This event is triggered to gather the default view types for each available report.
-By default a table is used.
-If you define your own report, you may want to subscribe to this event to define another Visualization that should be used by default to display your report.
-For instance a Pie, a Bar or a Cloud.
+Triggered when gathering the default view types for all available reports.
+By default the HtmlTable visualization is used.
+If you define your own report, you may want to subscribe to this event to make sure another Visualization is used (for example, a pie graph, bar graph, or something else).

-Example:
+**Example**
 ```
 public function getDefaultTypeViewDataTable(&$defaultViewTypes)
 {
     $defaultViewTypes['Referrers.getSocials']       = HtmlTable::ID;
     $defaultViewTypes['Referrers.getUrlsForSocial'] = Pie::ID;
-    )
 }
 ```